Hands-on With Nest Hello and Ring Video Doorbell: Which should you buy?By - 04/04/2018

 New Motion Event

-Ring has a strong lineup of security devices including Ring Alarm, Ring Floodlight Cam, Ring Spotlight Cam, Stick Up Cam, as well as their line of doorbells including 2, Pro, Doorbell, and Elite.
-They also plan to launch outdoor lights.
+Ring has a strong lineup of security devices including Ring Alarm, Ring Floodlight Cam, Ring Spotlight Cam, Stick Up Cam, as well as their line of doorbells including 2, Pro, Doorbell, Door View, and Elite.
+They also sell outdoor lights.
+The lights integrate with the doorbell and can be set to turn on when motion is detected.

 Third-party compatibility varies based on Ring device, but the Video Doorbell works with IFTTT, Wink, ADT, Control4, SmartThings, and Stringify.
 It also works with Google Assistant and Alexa Devices with a screen (Show, Spot, all generations of Fire TV, the second-generation Fire TV Stick, and all Fire TV Edition Smart TVs) though compatibility between Alexa and the original Ring Video Doorbell is limited.
 Using your Alexa device, you can pull up a live stream and also ask to view the latest recorded event.